 Where To Eat

 There are many fabulous places to eat in the Charleston area and I did a pretty good job of hitting up many of them.
-A comprehensive post is coming soon, but I picked one of my favorites to highlight for this post!
+For this post, I decided to highlight one of my favorites!

 Callie’s Hot Little Biscuit